 - Treatment complications, such as incontinence and erectile dysfunction.

 You should also consider your values and preferences, as well as any risks for prostate cancer based on family history, race and ethnicity, or other medical conditions.

-If you do decide to be screened and your PSA is elevated, you'll probably have a biopsy.
+If you do decide to be screened and your PSA is elevated, a prostate biopsy is likely to be recommended.
 While a biopsy sometimes provides an answer, sometimes it doesn't.
 This cycle of testing, often without clear answers, can cause a lot of frustration and anxiety.
 Plus, the tests may cause complications or discomfort.

-These uncertainties complicate the decision to get a PSA test.
-There isn't one answer that is right for everyone.
+Patients should make the decision about prostate cancer screening based on the information and perspectives shared by their primary care clinician.
+This is called shared decision-making and there isn't one answer that is right for everyone.
 You should take the time to learn all you can about the risks and benefits.
-Together with your provider, you can come to a decision that you're comfortable with.
+Together with your clinician, you can come to a decision that you're comfortable with.

-John Matulis, III, D.O., M.P.H., is a physician in Community Internal Medicine in Rochester.
+John Matulis, III, D.O., M.P.H., is a physician in Community Internal Medicine, Geriatrics and Palliative Care in Rochester.
 In addition to general internal medicine, he's board-certified in preventive medicine and has an interest in quality improvement.